 The thin white noodles glistened on the chopsticks and were tender and happy-making.

 Yum!
-Thanks, Kolajo!
+Thanks, friend who motivated me to go!
 (Anyone else with a culinary or other exciting quest, bring it on!)

 I wandered Saigon for the rest of the day, ogling the floppy dried jellyfish with chili sauce stand, the teeming markets, the sexy clothing stores, and the happy mix of Vietnamese locals and tourists.

 Come evening, I met 215 Australian military sailors, who are on their last day of a four month deployment around Southeast Asia.
-(Battleship pictured, right.)
+(Battleship pictured, below.)

 I then met up with friends from Thailand and had a massive argument about complex misunderstandings.
 Drama happens.
 It’s okay, though… nothing can be as dramatic as six years teaching adolescents!

-I now have one more day to wander Saigon (and avoid racing cyclos), then I begin my slow journey north along the coast of Vietnam.
+I now have one more day to wander Saigon (and avoid racing cyclos), then I begin my slow journey north along the coast and Central Highlands of Vietnam.

 Slow is the operative word here, as central and northern Vietnam are now underwater from a massive typhoon, and the longer I take to get there, the drier it will hopefully be.